Gera1313/note-taker/README.md

 UPDATES:

 01/23/24 - All issues with the web application have been resolved.
 Have yet to deploy.
+Keep getting errors with Heroku.

 ## Usage